Zelina Vega: Managing Andrade (2017–2020)

-During the 2019 WWE Superstar Shake-up, both Zelina and Andrade were drafted to the Raw brand.
-On April 22 however, Zelina was moved back to the SmackDown brand.
-As part of the 2019 Draft in October, Vega and Almas (now renamed Andrade) were drafted to the Raw brand.
-Vega assisted Andrade most of the times and helped him retain the United States Championship on various occasions.
-Vega participated in the women's Royal Rumble match at the namesake pay-per-view on January 26 at #25 but was eliminated by Shayna Baszler.
 With Andrade and new tag team partner Angel Garza arguing and fighting each other constantly, Vega appeared to end her association with her clients on the September 14 edition of Raw, interrupting and confronting Asuka after she defeated Mickie James, initiating a feud.
 The following week, Vega defeated James to earn a title match against Asuka for the Raw Women's Championship at Clash of Champions on September 27, which she lost via submission.
 As part of the 2020 Draft in October, Vega was drafted to the SmackDown brand.
 On November 13, 2020, WWE announced that they had released Trinidad from her contract.
 That same day, Trinidad had tweeted her support for unionization in professional wrestling.
 It was later reported that the release was due to Trinidad's opposition to WWE "requiring talents to acquiesce control" of their accounts on third-party platforms.